heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/COURSE_MATERIAL.md

 ```

 The first `local.txt` is the file to copy from the local machine.
 The second
-`local.txt` is the file to copy to the remote machine, starting from the home
+`~/local.txt` is the file to copy to the remote machine.
+In this case, the file
-directory of the user.
+is copied to the home directory of the user on the remote machine.

 The output should be similar to the following: